M&A Primer: Board Representation of Minority Investors in Hong Kong Companies

 Different Classes with Different Director Rights

-Specific articles enabling persons to appoint directors however, are generally not transferrable.
+Specific articles enabling persons to appoint directors however, are generally not transferable.
 Accordingly, a common method for securing board representation is to divide the company’s share classes into different classes with each class having a right to appoint its own director(s).
 Each investor holds a different class corresponding to its right of appointment.

 Any mechanism for appointing a director must consider the removal of the director.
 In this regard, as with the appointment of directors, the CO does not provide for circumstances in which directors will automatically retire.
 So, for example, the CO does not mandate that directors retire at each annual general meeting.